- Location Information

 Cancer Center at Blairsville provides the most advanced radiation treatments available and treats all types of cancer, at all stages.
 Our technologies include the ability to deliver a high dose beam, precisely targeted to the tumor, while minimizing exposure to healthy tissue and organs.
 The road to cancer recovery does not have to take you far from home.
 Our commitment is to provide the highest quality, state of the art, cancer care available, right in your own community.

 Cancer Center at Blairsville is part of The US Oncology Network, a community of more than 1,400 affiliated physicians with expertise in medical oncology, hematology, radiation oncology, gynecologic oncology, urology, oncology surgery and other specialties.
 We believe local cancer care is better care.
 Practices in The Network deliver advanced integrated cancer care supported by a network of independent physicians who share expertise and resources to provide quality, value-based care close to home.
 The Network practices have more than 400 sites of care in over 25 states and treat over 850,000 patients annually.
-The Network is supported by McKesson Specialty Health, an industry leader in solutions that empower the community patient care delivery system to advance the science, technology and quality of care.

 Jonathan Barnes, MD is a board certified Radiation Oncologist.
 After Serving in the United States Air Force, Dr. Barnes received his undergraduate degree in Medical Technology from the University of Texas Health Science Center at Dallas.
 Dr. Barnes specializes in using the latest in radiation technology, including Prostate Seed Brachytherapy, High Dose Rate Brachytherapy (HDR), Intensity Modulated Radiaiton Therapy (IMRT) and Image Guided Radiation Therapy (IGRT).